 Things to see in Nancy #2.
 Place de la Carrière

-If Place Stanislas is the image of Nancy that is most often conveyed to the world, it should not overshadow the delightful Place de la Carrière situated on the other side of the triumphal arch.
-The discreet square is part of the architectural ensemble of the 18th century wanted by Stanisław I Leszczyński, former King of Poland and father-in-law to King Louis XV of France.
-Place de la Carrière, along with Place Stanislas and Place d’Alliance have been listed as a UNESCO World Heritage Site since 1983.
+If Place Stanislas is the image of Nancy that is most often conveyed to the world, it should not overshadow the delightful Place de la Carrière which lies on the other side of the triumphal arch.
+The discreet square is part of the architectural ensemble of the 18th century wanted by Stanisław I Leszczyński.

 Find out more about Place de la Carrière.